Friday, May 27, 2016

 Althorp was not Diana's childhood home

 NBC and Cynthia McFadden are promoting her upcoming interview with the Earl and Countess Spencer, who are opening Althorp to overnight paying guests.
 The event is for the Countess' charity, but the pre-interview press is giving a lot of wrong impressions.
-NBC is promoting the interview, stating that Althorp was Diana's childhood home.
-This is incorrect on so many levels.
+NBC promotes the interview, stating that Althorp was Diana's childhood home.
+This is incorrect.

 Althorp was not Diana's childhood home.
 She was born the Hon.
-Diana Spencer on July 1, 1961 at Park House on the Sandringham Estate in Norfolk.
-Her father, Johnnie, the Viscount Althorp, did not succeed his father as Earl Spencer until June 9, 1975.
+Diana Spencer on July 1, 1961, at Park House on the Sandringham Estate in Norfolk.
+Her father, Johnnie, the Viscount Althorp, succeeded his father as Earl Spencer on June 9, 1975.
 Diana was nearly 14 years old when her father became the earl, and her style changed from the Hon.
 Diana Spencer to the Lady Diana Spencer.

 Diana's father and grandfather were not close.
 As one of Diana's biographers, Sarah Bradford noted: "Diana rarely went there [Althorp] as a child."
 Her childhood roots were in Norfolk.
 She did attend her grandparents' Golden Wedding anniversary celebration in 1969, but the accompanying photo shows a very uncomfortable group of people.

 In the 1930s, King George V offered a lease to Park House to Maurice Burke Roche, 4th Baron Fermoy, and his wife, Ruth Gill.
-Lord Fermoy, a member of Parliament for King's Lynn, had inherited (with his brother) a $2.9 million (now about $30 million) fortune from their American grandfather.
+Lord Fermoy, a MP for King's Lynn, had inherited (with his brother) a $2.9 million (now about $30 million) fortune from their American grandfather.

 Diana's mother, the Hon.
 Frances Burke Roche, was born at Park House on January 20, 1936, the same day King George V died at Sandringham House.